-I had so much fun reading this book.
+Fairy Tales: The Villain’s Version is so much fun to read.
 It is one for teachers to read aloud to their classes!
 It lends itself brilliantly to experimenting with storytelling in the classroom.
 The stories are all familiar, so it is easy for teachers to predict as they read aloud and bring characters to life with ease.

 There’s great accessibility created by the modernity of each piece which creates a gateway for children who possibly did not experience traditional tales in their early years.
 Each chapter takes a tale from the villain’s perspective; for example, chapter two The Stepsisters’ Story is a retelling of Cinderella from the viewpoint of the ugly sisters.
 Kaye Umansky has a great wit.
 The retellings are hilarious and capture the essence of these larger than life characters.
 Stereotypes are challenged, and the reader is encouraged to challenge ‘good’ and ‘bad’ but the likeable, funny villains and the sickly sweet heroes and heroines.

 The structures of the tales have adhered to their traditional plots and make a great resource for comparative study.

 Scattered throughout the book are great illustrations by Alexandre Honore who has captured the essence of the prose.
 Kaye Umansky has created a gift for teachers and people working with young people to read aloud to them.
 Fairy Tales: The Villain’s Version is a gift for a year three or year four classroom.
 I had great fun reading this to the children, in our school, they were mesmerised by the characters and desperate to keep reading every time we stopped.
 Always a magic moment!

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.